Tarrant County rental assistance.

 Tarrant County Department of Human Services – This government agency can provide rental assistance, information on low income housing units, case management, and information and referrals.
 100 E. Weatherford, Fort Worth, Texas 76196, call (817)531-5620.
 There is also a branch in Arlington, dial (817) 531-5620 as well as Bedford, Texas, (817)531-5620.

-Salvation Army Tarrant – This charity organization provides emergency financial assistance, grants and case management to qualified low to moderate income, unemployed, and seniors who are in a crisis situation.
+Salvation Army Tarrant County – This charity organization provides emergency financial assistance, grants and case management to qualified low to moderate income, unemployed, and seniors who are in a crisis situation.
 All assistance offered of course depends on availability of funding.
 Services include rent assistance, mortgage assistance, electric assistance and food boxes.
-1855 East Lancaster, Fort Worth, Texas 76103, phone (817)344-1800
+There are multiple locations, including at 1855 East Lancaster, Fort Worth, Texas 76103, phone (817)344-1800.
+Or find other Salvation Army housing assistance Tarrant County.

 South Central Alliance of Churches – Get help for basic needs.
 Provides emergency financial assistance with basic needs, including limited rent and utilities, food, clothing, diapers, toiletries, and referrals to other agencies and housing programs.
 Address is 2101 Hemphill St., Fort Worth, Texas 76110, (817)923-0486.